 2. Briefly outline a recent achievement, project or task that demonstrates your analytical and research skills and your ability to think strategically.

-3. Provide some examples of how you have used your written and oral communication skills to achieve an outcome, in the workplace, or elsewhere.
+3. Provide a recent example of how you have used your written and oral communication skills to achieve an outcome, in your studies, in the workplace, or elsewhere.

 5. It is essential that our interns can work effectively within a team and demonstrate significant flexibility in their approach to the work of the Mission.
-Describe some examples that demonstrate your team skills and flexibility.
+Describe a recent example that demonstrates your team skills and flexibility.

 6. Please list any countries outside Australia in which you have lived in the past 10 years.